48 hours on North Stradbroke Island

 8am: Breakfast of Champions

-Once you’ve licked the plate, head across the road to fresh seafood masters The Prawn Shack and grocery store the Green Room, for some picnic fodder.
+Once you’ve licked the plate, head across the road to fresh seafood masters The Prawn Shack and grocery store the Green Room, for some lunch snack fodder.

 Beach time!
 Cylinder Beach is a clear winner—and fully patrolled.
 If you want deserted island solitude, then check out Frenchman Beach (to the east) and Home Beach to the west.